TapZe/My-Open-News/README.md

 ### Final Project: News Web App API on Program Web Development + React Bootcamp IBM X Hacktiv8

 **Open News** is a web application that displays the latest news on various topics, including international news, Indonesian news, and a monthly programming section.
 It also allows users to search for news based on their own queries.
-The application uses data from the [NYTimes](https://developer.nytimes.com) to fetch real-time, daily updated news.. **The demo website is deployed at [my-open-news.vercel.app](https://my-open-news.vercel.app)**.
+The application uses data from the [NYTimes](https://developer.nytimes.com) to fetch real-time, daily updated news. **The demo website is deployed at [my-open-news.vercel.app](https://my-open-news.vercel.app)**.

 ## Table of Contents